 Here is a sample code that will change the root password (you will be prompt for the new one):

 You will be asked for your password.
 Type it two times.

 You could use openjava but beware that some libraries (like JavaFX) are not supported for license related reasons so its better to use Oracle Java.

-For a more detailed tutorial on how to install java read this How-to.
+For instructions on how to install Open JDK read this article.

 The recommended IDE for Java is netbeans.
 Another great option is IntelliJ IDEA community edition from JetBrains.
 You could use eclipse too, but I don’t think it is a good choice.
 Specifically for Android you should install Android Studio instead and ignore all the others (obviously)